movaid7/OpenCV_ClassAttendance/README.md

-# OpenCV_ClassAttendance
+# Automated Class Attendance with OpenCV & Python
-Automated class attendance system using OpenCV to detect & recognise students
+Automated class attendance system built with OpenCV to perform multi-person detection & recognition of students

 The aim of this project was to implement a camera based solution that periodically takes a still image from a webcam and detects the faces of students.
 The system then recognises the students present and automatically updates a class register database with attendance and